QwerTech/foe-automation/README.md

 * Collect settlement
 * Collect antiquarian
 * Stabilize tavern collection
+* Speed up collecting stuff with waiting for collected icon
 * add detection and correction for ingame glitches and announcements.